AkshatOP/Poketwo-Autocatcher/README.md

 > Remember to cd into your autocatcher folder as well.
 If you need any help with something, feel free to open a Github Issue.

-> ALL Done you can now start your bot by typing `node index.js` in the console
+> ALL Done you can now start your bot by typing `node index.js` or `node .` in the console

 ### Auto-levelling
 To enable auto-levelling, just select the pokemon in that autocatcher ID and let it auto-level